 All qualifications of a legal nature contained in this Prospectus relate to the Dutch law, unless the context requires otherwise.
-References to "EUR" are to euro, the currency of The Netherlands, references to "USD" or "US dollar" are to United States dollars, the currency of the United States of America.
+References to "EUR" are to euro, the currency of The Netherlands, references to "USD" or "US dollar" are to United States dollars, the currency of the United States of America references to "GBP" or "British Pound" are to British Pound Sterling, the currency of the United Kingdom, references to "SEK" or "Swedish Kronor" are to Swedish Kronor, the currency of the Kingdom of Sweden and , references to "CAD" or "Canadian Dollar" are to Canadian Dollar, the currency of Canada.
 Dutch law is applicable to this Prospectus.
 This Prospectus is only available in the English language.
 Unless explicitly stated otherwise, all financial information in this Prospectus is unaudited.